Choosing Your First DCM Rules

 Closing Obvious Pain Points

-Another great approach to choosing your first set of DCM rules is when you already have a list of pain points.
+Another great approach to choosing your first set of DCM rules is when you already have a list of pain points that you'd like to address.

 Paying Closer Attention to Code Reviews